Albluca/rRomaDash/README.md

     }
     devtools::install_github("Albluca/rROMA")

-The other package needed to use the interface will be installed automatically by R is not already available in the system.
+The other packages required by the interface will be installed automatically by R if not already available on the system.

 Using rROMADash
 ===============

-To launch the interface it is sufficient to type to following lines of
+To launch the interface it is sufficient to type to following command:
-code:

     library(rRomaDash)
     rRomaDash()